impredicative/bitlyshortener/README.md

 ```

 To obtain the fastest response, URLs must be shortened in a batch as in the example above.
+A thread pool of up to 32 concurrent requesters is used, but no more than up to five per randomized token.

 Returned short links use the `j.mp` domain with HTTPS.